Miss Narcissist

 "Miss Narcissist" is a song by American alternative rock musician Courtney Love.
-Written by Jake Sinclair, it was released as a standalone single by the independent label Ghost Ramp.
+Written by Love and Jake Sinclair, it was released as a standalone single by the independent label Ghost Ramp.

 It was initially released as a digital download on May 18, 2015, and then subsequently issued on 7" vinyl later the same year.
 The physical release features the track "Killer Radio" as a b-side.

 Release

 The single debuted as a digital download on May 18, 2015, when Love was accompanying Lana Del Rey as an opening act on her Endless Summer Tour, and was performed live during these shows.

 Artwork

 The album's cover art was hand-drawn by Love herself.